-This is possible by using the input and output parameters of a module that specialize the location where the messages from the modules are send to and received from.
-By default both the input and the output of module defaults to the message without a name.
+This is possible by using the input and output parameters of a module that specialize the messages of the module.
+By default, both the input and the output of module are messages with an empty name.
+Please refer to Section 5.5 for more information.